gnimm/neuromime/README.md

 1.0.0/

-   -this folder contains the Neuromime board files, schematics, fabrication outputs (Gerber etc.) done in KiCad
+   ---this folder contains the Neuromime board files, schematics, fabrication outputs (Gerber etc.) done in KiCad

 kicadlibs/

-   -folder contains footprint and schematic device libraries used in Neuromime not included in standard KiCad
+   ---folder contains footprint and schematic device libraries used in Neuromime not included in standard KiCad

 ref/

-   -folder for supplementary files (Norman's original schematic, other visual information etc.)
+   ---folder for supplementary files (Norman's original schematic, other visual information etc.)

 LICENSE.txt

-   -Creative Commons license
+   ---Creative Commons license

 README.md

-   -this file
+   ---this file

 TODO.txt

-   -errors, to do, future versions, suggestions, comments
+   ---errors, to do, future versions, suggestions, comments